IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-1a-configure.markdown

 Add a toolkits folder
 ---------------------

-Toolkits can be added to your project for extra functionality, see [extending your application with toolkits](/streamsx.documentation/docs/spl/atom/atom-guide-6-toolkits) to learn more.
+Streans toolkits provide extra functionality to your Streams applications, such as enabling you to connect to a data source like Kafka.
+See [extending your application with toolkits](/streamsx.documentation/docs/spl/atom/atom-guide-6-toolkits) to learn more.
 Before you can add toolkits into your applications, you need to complete the following:

 1. Designate an empty folder on your local filesystem as your toolkits directory.
 This folder will contain any additional toolkits that you want to use in your application.